Production Expertise

 E-Mail: Visit.Parsdorf1@bmw.de

 The best battery cells from the BCCC are then manufactured on a pilot production line at the CMCC and scaled up for series production.
 The facility, which has about 15,000 square metres of floor space, produces prototypes of the battery cells that will soon be powering the Neue Klasse models.
 It replicates the entire production chain, from the manufacture of electrodes to production of the finished cell.
-The aim is to test the new technologies in a realistic production environment and enhance them for large-scale series production.
+The aim is to test the new technologies in a realistic production environment.

 Cell manufacturing: Production stages in prototype production at the CMCC.

 The first step in cell manufacturing is electrode production.
-Exact doses of the basic materials – including graphite for the anodes and nickel oxides for the cathodes – are mixed with binders and solvents to create what’s known as slurry.
-This is then used to coat wafer-thin metallic foils.
-Once dry, the foils are compressed in a process called calendering.
-This requires absolute precision as the foils and coating are just a few micrometres thick – thinner than the strands of a spider’s web.
+Exact doses of the basic materials – including graphite and nickel oxides – are mixed to create what’s known as slurry.
+This is then applied in a wafer-thin coat to metallic foils and compressed in a process referred to in the industry as calendering.
+Calendering requires absolute precision, as the foils are just a few micrometres thick – thinner than the strands of a spider’s web.

 Cell Recycling Competence Centre (CRCC), Salching.

 As electromobility takes hold, the focus is increasingly shifting to battery cell recycling.
 At the CRCC the BMW Group and its joint venture Encory are taking a process called direct recycling onstream.
 The innovative methodology allows residues from battery cell production and complete battery cells to be mechanically dismantled to access their precious constituents.
-The raw materials recovered in this way are then returned straight to pilot production of battery cells in the BMW Group’s excellence centres for battery cells.
+The raw materials recovered in this way are then returned straight to pilot production of battery cells.

 The experience gained at the CRCC provides the foundation for new and intelligent industrial-scale recycling strategies.
 After the BCC and the CMCC, the CRCC represents the next step in the BMW Group’s battery cell strategy, which is working towards the circular economy.